Why MARCUS INSTITUTE OF INTEGRATIVE HEALTH?

-We went from technology that produced Ford Model Ts and vacuum tube radios to nuclear weapons, laptop computers, cellular phones, CT scans, MRIs, PET scans, the Internet, and more.
+We went from technology that produced Ford Model Ts and vacuum tube radios to nuclear weapons, laptop computers, cellular phones, CT scans, MRIs, PET scans, the Internet, Artificial Intelligence and more.

 One hundred years after Einstein’s physics, we are starting to experience a similar revolution in medicine.
 As we attain deeper knowledge, we achieve better results.

 So why are we sharing this with you?
 Because it changes your health care!

 For example, in the linear world, high blood pressure, diabetes, elevated triglycerides, low HDL, obesity, heart attacks, strokes, and other conditions are all different and discrete diseases.
 To deal with each diagnosis and symptom, you go to different doctors and are prescribed different drugs.